Updated: January 9, 2023 - 13 min read

 PMs who thrive at dealing with startup products tend to have these skills:

-- Public speaking and advocacy sills are a must.
+Public speaking and advocacy sills are a must.
 Startups are fighting for their space in the wider tech community.
 They cannot rely on a larger brand to promote their solutions.
 They must build their name by themselves.
 This means that startup PMs will be required to attend events, write articles and have an active social media presence where they will display their work.
-Whether your goal is to go big or to be bought by a bigger player, you will need a sparkling public image.